anshi78/finance/README.md

-# Welth - Personal Finance Dashboard
+# Finance - Personal Finance Dashboard

 A modern personal finance management app built with Next.js, Prisma, and Clerk for authentication.